 Health insurance premiums are deductible from income under section 80D up to INR 15,000.

 4. Tax-Free Bonds

 Theses bond are AAA-rated bonds from big government companies which are rated safe investments in the long term.
 This year the government released a bonanza to investors by offering up to 9.01% tax-free bonds for 20 years period.
 Imagine over 9% tax-free income being generated every year – all tax-free.

 Remember such issues come at end of the tax year closing and last only a few days before getting oversubscribed.
 It is a super investment tool with no risk, and you need to keep a lookout for these every year.
 You can also buy from the secondary stock market at a premium price.

 5. Systematic Investment Plans (SIP)

 While the stock market is at the top, buying stocks or mutual funds might seem risky.
 But regular blogging income investment in top mutual funds via SIP or systematic investment plans will generate huge wealth over a period of years.
 It is best to track the best mutual funds and invest in large-cap diversified equity funds over 3-5 years to get back good returns.

 SIP can be used to invest a small amount like INR 5,000 every month and harness the power of rupee averaging and compounding to generate wealth.
 It buys more units when the market falls and less when the market rises for the same amount and over time will increase returns.
 If you can hold units for over 12-18 months, there will be no tax on profits as it is long term capital gains.

 6. Bank Fixed Deposits

-These can offer upto 9% pretax returns and are a good way to park money which can be retrieved instantly.
+These can offer up to 9% pretax returns and are a good way to park money which can be retrieved instantly.
 Bank fixed deposits are easy to create and redeem online, but the interest is taxed.
 You can park balance money here.
-It is better than earning a measly 3-4% in your saving account.
-Note that upto INR 10,000 interest income is tax free under section 80TTA.
+It is better than earning a measly 3-4% in your savings account.
+Note that up to INR 10,000 interest income is tax-free under section 80TTA.